microsoft/vscode-docs/docs/extensions/language-support.md

 >**Basic**
 >
->Show type information and include document if available.
+>Show type information and include documentation if available.

 >**Advanced**
 >